 Measuring Up to the Resilience Challenge

-The Resilience Measurement, Evidence and Learning Community of Practice (CoP), in conjunction with members and partners, is pleased to announce the RMEL Conference 2018.
+The Resilience Measurement, Evidence and Learning Community of Practice (CoP), in conjunction with members and partners, recently held the RMEL Conference 2018 in New Orleans.

 Photographs by Andrew Goss